robinschiro/OS_Group53/SharedMemoryDeviceDriver/README.txt

-Run the following command to build, install and test the character device driver:
+Run the following command to build, install and test the input and output character device drivers:

-sudo ./test_driver.sh
+sudo ./test_drivers.sh